JacoobUndertale/Jacoob_Projects/README.md

 # About me

 I like coding on Scratch and playing Undertale and Deltarune.
 My favorite food is BURGERS!!!!!!!!!!!!!!!
+I do hip hop and I like creating and listening to music

 <img src="New profile pic.png" width="400"/>